Praqma/reveals/github-everyone/slides.md

  - Create a new repository
  - Work with your repository on your local machine
- - Convert your repository into a website
+ - Sync your changes with GitHub
- - Host and share your website
+ - Create Pull requests locally

 >>>>NEWSLIDE
 # GitHub Desktop